From the Choirgirl Hotel: Background

 The album began recording in September 1997, with mastering complete by early February 1998.
 Following the trend set by 1996's Boys for Pele, Amos allowed several songs from the album to be remixed.
 Remixes of both "Raspberry Swirl" and "Jackie's Strength" were club hits.
 The album's theme dealt very closely with the first two in Amos's series of three miscarriages between 1996 and 1999.

 Thematically and conceptually, the "choirgirl hotel" of the title refers to the fictional, imaginary place where the songs "live".
 Amos pointed out that although the songs are recorded, they are also alive themselves – they can be re-modeled and reshaped in concert.
 Amos imagined the songs as living their own lives, all checking into the "choirgirl hotel" (i.e., the album) but living separate lives.
 In the artwork, Amos included a hand-drawn map detailing the stomping ground of these songs.

 The album artwork was created by the UK-based photographer, Katerina Jebb.
 The artwork features full-body color photocopies of Amos (in various couture outfits) as scanned by a human-sized photocopier.

 Critical reception

-"The kookiness isn't dominant, she's stopped the attention-seeking lyrics almost completely and, yes, her pianos don't try to be guitars too often," enthused John Aizlewood in Q. "At last, she's putting the songs first, and the band-led From the Choirgirl Hotel is, by any reasonable yardstick, a glorious coming of age."
+John Aizlewood in Q. " From the Choirgirl Hotel is, by any reasonable yardstick, a glorious coming of age."